 It is essential to distinguish between the two species of the plant: Industrial hemp contains a high concentration of cannabidiol, which has no psychoactive properties - unlike the THC (tetrahydrocannabinol) found in medical cannabis.
 The various products made from hemp require different parts of the plant, which is why it is imperative that the selection of the varieties be perfectly matched accordingly.

 The cannabidiol, CBD in short, is contained in the blossoms and leaves of the female plants.
 This substance is mainly processed into CBD oil, but also used for the production of other food supplements and cosmetics.
-Forming the basis for textiles and insulating materials, hemp fibers are also used as reinforcement for plastics used, for instance, in the car industry.
+Forming the basis for textiles and insulating materials, hemp fibers are used as reinforcement for plastics used, for instance, in the auto industry.

 Industrial hemp can be legally cultivated on an industrial scale, while the growing of cannabis with substantial concentrations of THC is strictly regulated by national laws that vary from country to country.